qduaty/lazyclicker/README.md

 rearrangement.
 Alternatively, a configuration option allows to schedule windows auto-arrangement every second.
 ## Prerequisities
+- Windows 11 (may work on 10 but was not tested)
-- Qt6
+- optional Qt6 (has a WTL version too)
 ## TODO
-- convert to MFC
 - perhaps add an option to skip the topright corner, so that windows can be raised with clicking
+- test on a big screen and perhaps implement conditional middle-side placement of smallest windows